marco262/my_wiki/data/dnd/general/spellcasting-rules.md

 Creating the undead through the use of necromancy spells such as *[[[spell:animate dead]]]* is not a good act, and only evil casters use such spells frequently.

 **Transmutation** spells change the properties of a creature, object, or environment.
 They might turn an enemy into a harmless creature, bolster the strength of an ally, make an object move at the caster's command, or enhance a creature's innate healing abilities to rapidly recover from injury.

 [[/div]]

 When a character casts any spell, the same basic rules are followed, regardless of the character's class or the spell's effects.

-Each [[[general:spells-by-name|spell description]]] begins with a block of information, including the spell's name, level, school of magic, casting time, range, components, and duration.
+Each spell description begins with a block of information, including the spell's name, level, school of magic, casting time, range, components, and duration.
 The rest of a spell entry describes the spell's effect.

 ## Casting Time